MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 In addition to the identifying information (like an email address) that's included in the user activity data, it's valuable to retrieve additional information such as location or organizational details.
 You can use [Microsoft Graph](/graph/overview) to retrieve data about users, groups, service principals, and licenses.
 Microsoft Graph comprises a set of APIs and client libraries that allow you to retrieve audit data from a wide variety of services.

-Here are some details about the Azure AD objects that you can access.
+Here are some details about the Microsoft Entra objects that you can access.

-- **[User](/azure/active-directory/fundamentals/add-users-azure-active-directory):** An identity that exists in Azure AD as a work, school, or Microsoft account.
+- **[User](/azure/active-directory/fundamentals/add-users-azure-active-directory):** An identity that exists in Microsoft Entra as a work, school, or Microsoft account.
 The term _domain user_ is often used to describe organizational users, while the formal term is _user principal name_ (UPN).
 A UPN is usually the same value as the user's email address (however, if an email address changes, the UPN doesn't change because it's immutable).
 There's also a unique Microsoft Graph ID for each user.
 Often, a user account is associated with one person.
 Some organizations create users that are _service accounts_ that are used for automated activities or for administrative tasks.
 - **[Service principal](/azure/active-directory/develop/app-objects-and-service-principals):** A different type of identity, that's provisioned when you create an [app registration](/azure/active-directory/develop/quickstart-register-app).
 A service principal is intended for unattended, automated activities.
 For more information, see [Determine the authentication method](#determine-the-authentication-method) earlier in this article.
 - **[Group](/azure/active-directory/fundamentals/concept-learn-about-groups):** A collection of users and service principals.
 There are several [types of groups](powerbi-implementation-planning-security-tenant-level-planning.md#type-of-group) that you can use to simplify permissions management.
 For more information, see [Strategy for using groups](powerbi-implementation-planning-security-tenant-level-planning.md#strategy-for-using-groups).